FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Introduction

-To address these limitations, this paper proposes a fair and comprehensive benchmark, \textbf{\method{}}, which systematically re-implements and evaluates \arabic{baselines} baseline models within a consistent experimental setup across 10 representative fluid flow scenarios. \method{} brings four key innovations to the field. \textbf{\underline{First}}, it enables modular and fair comparisons by isolating spatial, temporal, and loss function modules, thereby eliminating confounding factors introduced by implementation-specific details.
-We construct the most rigorous and comprehensive leaderboard to date, providing a strong foundation for fair and reproducible evaluation in the field. \textbf{\underline{Second}}, \method{} establishes the first systematic framework enabling direct comparison with traditional numerical solvers, achieving a favorable balance between accuracy and computational efficiency. \textbf{\underline{Third}}, \method{} enables fine-grained generalization analysis, revealing how variations in initial conditions, spatial resolution, temporal windows, and model capacity affect performance in terms of accuracy, computational efficiency, and robustness across diverse physical regimes. \textbf{\underline{Finally}}, \method{} provides an easy-to-use and reproducible codebase, significantly lowering the barrier to entry for both researchers and practitioners.
-Simply specify the dataset and input a prompt with the required module combination to execute the codes.
-The modular design ensures that any baseline method can be reproduced or extended to your own design with minimal configuration.
+\method{} brings three key innovations to the field, each directly addressing the limitations above. \textbf{\underline{First}}, we collect and generate 10 representative fluid flow scenarios that span a diverse range of physical conditions shown in Figure~\ref{fig:source_dataset}.
+Building on these datasets, we enable fair and direct comparisons among diverse neural solvers as well as against traditional numerical solvers for the first time.
+Besides, this unified system makes it possible to conduct fine-grained generation analysis, revealing how variations in initial conditions, spatial resolution, prediction time window, and model capacity affect performance. \textbf{\underline{Second}}, \method{} enables modular and fair comparisons by isolating spatial, temporal, and loss function modules, thereby eliminating confounding factors introduced by implementation-specific details.
+We construct the most rigorous and comprehensive leaderboard to date, providing a strong foundation for fair and reproducible evaluation in the field. \textbf{\underline{Third}}, \method{} addresses the long-standing lack of standardized evaluation protocols by providing a fully modular, easy-to-use, and reproducible codebase.
+Researchers can simply specify the dataset and select the desired combination to automatically run experiments under a unified and controlled setup.
+This design not only ensures that all baseline methods can be faithfully reproduced with minimal configuration but also enables seamless extension to novel architectures or loss functions.

-A comprehensive comparison with existing benchmarks is presented in Table \ref{tab:taxnomy}, highlighting the unique scope, modularity, and evaluation depth of \method{}.
-This work not only resolves long-standing comparability issues but also delivers a flexible toolkit for developing next-generation fluid dynamical system models.